Coletterbox/Coletterbox/README.md

 ----

-## Here are (some of) my completed projects (that aren't confidential and/or the property of an employer):
+## Some of My Completed Projects (that aren't confidential and/or the property of an employer):

 [Git Guide](https://github.com/Coletterbox/Git-Guide) - A guide to Git that I wrote because of being in multiple environments where all Git-related queries, some with only the most tenuous link, were directed to me.

-[Marketplace Analysis](https://github.com/Coletterbox/Link-Tallying) - This analyses the frequency of each company advertising on a given marketplace (Python, Matplotlib...) by taking the HTML file as an input, since there was no API for this section of the marketplace.
+[Marketplace Analysis](https://github.com/Coletterbox/Link-Tallying) - This analyses the frequency of each company advertising on a given marketplace by taking the HTML file as an input, since there was no API for this section of the marketplace.
+(Python, Matplotlib...)

 [Text Analysis (this is not serious)](https://github.com/Coletterbox/Text-Comparison) - Some light data analysis using Python (including NumPy and Matplotlib), created on a day when I couldn't think of a project idea that wasn't a joke.